adamnugraha/openldapsetup-for-icp-3.1.2/README.md

 Setup LDAP admin password
 Run below command to create an LDAP root password.
 We will use this for LDAP admin (root) passwor

-Replace ldppassword with your password.
+Put in with your password.

 --> slappasswd -h {SSHA} -s (yourpassword)